wp-plugins/collapsing-categories/readme.txt

   something wrong with your .htaccess file (mod_rewrite).
 If you don't know how to fix this, you can copy the style rules there into your themes style file.

+= I don't like the fixed width fonts for the category names =

+I decided to use a fixed-width font for the expanding and collapsing characters, because otherwise the spacing can change a bit (especially between +/-).
+The problem is, if you enable the option to have the category name trigger expanding and collapsing instead of linking to the category, then you get ugly fixed-width text as well.
+If you don't mind the fact that that the (+/-) have slightly different widths, then you can remove the line in the css file that specifies the fixed with font

 == Screenshots ==

 1. a few expanded categories with default theme, showing nested categories